Lüshunkou, Dalian: History

 In the late 1880s, the German company Krupp was contracted by the Qing dynasty to build a series of fortifications around Port Arthur.
 Reportedly, this was after local contractors had "made an extensive bungle of the job".

 Port Arthur first came into international prominence during the First Sino-Japanese War (1894–1895).
-Following Japan's defeat of Imperial Chinese Army troops at the Battle of Pyongyang in Korea in September 1894, the Japanese First and Second Armies converged on the Liaodong Peninsula by land and sea.
+Following Japan's victory over the Imperial Chinese Army troops at the Battle of Pyongyang in Korea in September 1894, the Japanese First and Second Armies converged on the Liaodong Peninsula by land and sea.
 Imperial Japanese Armed Forces war planners, ambitious for control of the Liaodong Peninsula and Port Arthur and also cognizant of that port's strategic position controlling the northern Yellow Sea routes and the passage to Tianjin, were determined to seize it.

-Following only token resistance during the day and night of 20–21 November 1894, Japanese troops entered the city on the morning of 21 November.
-Several Western newspaper correspondents present at the time related the widespread massacre of Chinese inhabitants of the city by the victorious Imperial Japanese Army troops, apparently in response to the murderous treatment the Chinese had shown Japanese prisoners of war at Pyongyang and elsewhere.
-Foremost among the correspondents was James Creelman of the New York World.
-Though at least one American correspondent present completely contradicted Creelman's account, it is alleged that the Japanese troops "indiscriminately killed" thousands of Chinese soldiers and civilians, and the story of a Japanese massacre soon spread among the Western public, damaging Japan's public image and the movement in the United States to renegotiate the unequal treaties between that country and Japan.
-The event came to be known as the Port Arthur massacre.

-An account of a US sailor who visited the port in the weeks prior to the attack commented that the Chinese soldiers were "ridiculous".
-They lacked any semblance of military bearing, their dress was unkempt and untidy, and they wandered about the place with little in the way of direction or smartness associated with professional soldiers.
-He stated that at the time, the garrison numbered approximately 20,000 soldiers, but from his estimation, it should have had between 30,000 and 40,000 men stationed there.
-He opined that the Japanese could have taken the port with one third of its force, but that against disciplined soldiers, the place should have been impenetrable.
+On 20–21 November 1894, 15,000 Japanese troops defeated 13,000 Qing soldiers and conquered Lüshunkou.
+The Port Arthur massacre resulted in the deaths of somewhere between 2,600 civilians and 20,000 people including Chinese soldiers.

-Japan went on to occupy Port Arthur and to seize control of the whole Liaodong Peninsula as spoils of war.
+Japan went on to occupy Port Arthur and to seize control of the whole Liaodong Peninsula.
 As part of the terms of the 1895 Treaty of Shimonoseki concluding the war, Japan was granted the Liaodong Peninsula but had to cede the territory when threatened jointly with war by France, Germany and Russia in what is called the Triple Intervention of 1895.
 This was seen as a great humiliation in Japan.